Autun Cathedral: The Last Judgment tympanum

 The sheer size of the tympanum required that double lintels support it with a middle column to further support the sculpture.
 The left side of the tympanum displays the rise to the heavenly kingdom, and on the right is a portrayal of the demons in hell with an angel and a devil weighing the souls on a balance.

 Zodiac signs surround the arch vault with Christ in the center portrayed as a serene figure.
 Christ is placed in perfect symmetrical position with a balanced composition of elongated figures.
 Jesus is flanked by his mother, the Virgin Mary and his apostles cast as penitents and observers of the last judgment.
 St. Peter guards the gate to heaven and looks on as resurrected individuals attempt to squeeze in with the assistance of the angels.

 Gislebertus successfully integrated the modern view of heaven and hell and created a sculpture that would act as a visual educational device for individuals that were illiterate.
-Viewing the tympanum would allow pilgrim's to know what would happen to them if they were to end up in hell.
+Viewing the tympanum would allow pilgrims to know what would happen to them if they were to end up in hell.
 Two men near the centre of the lintel carry bags bearing a cross and a seashell.
 These are the symbols of pilgrims that travelled from Jerusalem to Santiago de Compostela.

 The tympanum would have inspired terror in believers that passed beneath it and viewed the detailed high relief sculpture.
 The bottom of the tympanum underneath the weighing of the souls has an inscription that states, "May this terror terrify those whom earthly error binds for the horror of the images here in this manner truly depicts what will be".
 The tympanum is framed by two archivolts.
 The inner one has carved foliage while the outer archivolt consists of magnificently detailed medallions representing the four seasons, zodiacs, and labors of the months.